 Work on Your Lawn or Garden

 With the coronavirus lingering, having to distance oneself from others for at least one meter is recommended – if not required.
 But this does not mean that you are supposed to be cooped up inside your house.
-Given with the weather, you can do some lawn work and grass weeding.
+Given the weather, you can do some lawn work and grass weeding.
 Maintain your lawn or garden by trimming the bushes and preparing a box for your plants and blooming flowers.
 You can also actually add plants in your garden; go plant some seeds and watch them grow through time.

 Take Up a Hobby

 You might have a sewing machine that you have been itching to try but did not have the time to do so.
 Make use of the time that you have now and watch a video to learn how to quilt and get started with it.
 Or get the nearest recipe book you can find and try out a new dish you can whip out in the kitchen.
-If you are not into these things, open up your cabinets and look for your art supplies do paint some watercolor sunsets.
-You can do many things with all the time in your hands while you are inside the house; study movie editing with what software you have, start reading the book you have been putting off, take an online class like for your well-being such as yoga classes or meditation classes, unleash your inner bartender and craft some new drinks you can think of, decorate your own cake!
+If you are not into these things, open up your cabinets and look for your art supplies to paint some watercolor sunsets.
+You can do many things with all the time in your hands while you are inside the house; study movie editing with what software you have, start reading the book you have been putting off, take an online class for your well-being such as yoga classes or meditation classes, unleash your inner bartender and craft some new drinks you can think of, decorate your own cake!
 The sky’s the limit, try out anything you find interesting.

 Complete a Home Inventory

 Documenting the assets you have inside the house or having a complete home inventory would be a great help in the events of a robbery, flood, fire, or any other disaster that could take some things out of your house.
 A modern way of keeping a home inventory would include photos and videos of your house and the things inside it.
-After compiling these photos and videos, upload it on a cloud-based storage program so you can access it whenever and wherever you want as long as there is an internet connection.
-After that, check up on your insurance coverage and make sure that it is enough to cover for your assets, and also take note of the upgrades that you have done on your home.
-It would also be nice to review or look into specific insurance policies that could cover your valuable items such as jewelry, electronics, musical instruments or art.
+After compiling these photos and videos, upload them on a cloud-based storage program so you can access them whenever and wherever you want as long as there is an internet connection.
+After that, check up on your insurance coverage and make sure that it is enough to cover your assets, and also take note of the upgrades that you have done on your home.
+It would also be nice to review or look into specific insurance policies that could cover your valuable items such as jewelry, electronics, musical instruments, or art.

 This pandemic has made a drastic change in the way we live and in the world, Advantage Insurance Solutions can get you the protection your family needs.
 Don’t hesitate to reach out if there is anything we can do to help you right now!
-Call us toll free at (877) 658-2472 today!
+Call us toll-free at (877) 658-2472 today!